hernandezb3/llama-on-uconn-hpc/README.md

 \mathop{\mathrm{RMSE}} = \sqrt{ \frac{\sum_{i=1}^{N} (Goodreads_i - Llama_i)^2}{N}  }
 ```
 <br/>
 Logging into HPC for the first time requires some initial set up, listed in the Pre-Requisites section.
-Each subsection below provides documentation assuming this is the first time connecting to HPC.
-Steps A-Q call attention to the steps performed the demo is run, even after the inital set up.
+Each subsection of the demo assumes this is the first time connecting to HPC and using containers.
+Steps A-Q call attention to the steps performed every time the demo is run, even after the inital set up.
 Each step therefore assumes the pre-requisites are met.
-These steps are also compied in Resources > steps_A-Q.sh.
+These steps are also compiled in steps_A-Q.sh in the Resources folder.
 <br/><br/>
 Two seperate Terminal windows are used in the demo.
 The figure below provides a high level overview of Steps A-Q and deliniates the steps performed on each Terminal window.
 Steps on the left and in green are performed in Terminal Window 1 and steps on the right in blue are perfomed in Terminal Window 2.
+<br/><br/>
 <p align="center">
 <img src="readme_images/steps_A-Q.png" height="650">
 </p>

 Final thoughts:
-- This demo is not intended to replace the UConn Storrs HPC documentation, but provide an applied task to navigate.
-I tried to note any information I found relevant or useful while learning about HPC environments and containerizing applications.
+- This demo is not intended to replace the UConn Storrs HPC documentation, but provide an applied task to navigate it with.
+I've tried to note any information I found relevant while learning about HPC environments and containerizing applications.
 - If you are new to HPC or containers, I'd recommend testing small and building upon these tests.
-I've included supplemental materials in the container to support this.
+I've included scripts in the Resources folder to support this.
 For example:
-    - Are you new to HPC? test_ollama.py contains an even smaller scale demo testing core functionality of running a Llama model on HPC.
+    - __Are you new to HPC?__ test_ollama.py contains an even smaller scale demo testing core functionality of running a Llama model on HPC.
 It prompts the model with, "Hi, how are you?" and outputs a response.
-    - Are you new to Docker?
-The Resources folder contains a file called docker.sh with Terminal commands to build an Ollama Docker container using Docker commands.
+    - __Are you new to Docker?__ docker.sh contains Terminal commands to build an Ollama Docker container using Docker commands.
 This allows you to build the container locally before using Apptainer on HPC.

 ## Context and Pre-Requisites
 The demo is documented under the following assumptions:
+- First time using HPC
+- Off campus
 - Personal Device:
     - Mac Operating System (OS)
     - [VS Code](https://code.visualstudio.com) Interactive Development Environment (IDE)